TristanBoulesteix/projet-web/readme.md

 - <b> Maxime Maître :</b> He works in all the part in front-end.
 He build all the pages of the website using HTML5 and CSS3.
 - <b> Tristan Boulesteix :</b> He is the team leader.
 He built the back-end of the website using the PHP language and the Laravel framework.
 He also built the database.

 ## !
-The projet is still in deployement !
+The projet is still in development !